Observation of field-induced single-ion magnetic anisotropy in a multiorbital Kondo alloy

 The Kondo effect \cite{Kondo1964, Hewson1993}, which is a verifiable example of asymptotic freedom in many-body electron systems, has provided deep insights into various fields of condensed matter \cite{Coleman2007} and high-energy physics \cite{Hattori2015}.
-A prototypical case of the Kondo problem for $S=1/2$ and the generalized SU($N$) model \cite{Anderson1961, Coqblin1969}, where a local magnetic impurity in the Fermi sea has total degeneracy $N$ for spin and orbital degrees of freedom, has been studied intensively and solved exactly in the 1980s (for example, see \cite{Andrei1980, Schlottmann1983}).
-In the last 40 years, many studies have investigated non-trivial Kondo problems such as overscreening and underscreening cases for the multichannel model with complex internal degrees of freedom \cite{Nozieres1980}.
-This includes investigating a non-Fermi liquid fixed point in a two-channel (quadrupole) Kondo model (for example, see \cite{Cox1987, Yamane2018}) and the Kondo effect on multiorbital (multi-level) systems in quantum dots and organic molecules adsorbed onto a metal surface \cite{Jarillo-Herrero2005, Keller2014, Ferrier2017, Minamitani2012}.
+A prototypical case of the Kondo problem for $S=1/2$ and the generalized SU($N$) model \cite{Anderson1961, Coqblin1969}, where a local magnetic impurity in the Fermi sea has total degeneracy $N$ for the spin and orbital degrees of freedom, has been studied intensively and solved exactly in the 1980s (for example, see Refs. \cite{Andrei1980, Schlottmann1983}).
+In the last 40 years, many studies have investigated nontrivial Kondo problems such as overscreening and underscreening cases for the multichannel model with complex internal degrees of freedom \cite{Nozieres1980}.
+This includes investigating a non-Fermi-liquid fixed point in a two-channel (quadrupole) Kondo model \cite{Cox1987, Yamane2018} and the Kondo effect on multiorbital (multilevel) systems in quantum dots and organic molecules adsorbed onto a metal surface \cite{Jarillo-Herrero2005, Keller2014, Ferrier2017, Minamitani2012}.

 This study investigates multiorbital Kondo effects in bulk metallic systems, focusing on the distinctive physical properties.
-In a multiorbital system, the $c$-$f$ hybridization effect may activate a non-trivial degree of freedom, such as a higher-rank multipole, and possibly activate unconventional quantum phenomena with various physical properties as discussed in heavy-fermion physics \cite{Martelli2019, Amorese2020, Shu2021, Khim2021, Hafner2022}.
-In this letter, we demonstrate a new prominent feature, i.e., field-induced single-ion magnetic anisotropy, originating from the multiorbital Kondo effect on a ytterbium-based compound (Lu$_{1-x}$Yb$_x$)Rh$_2$Zn$_{20}$.
-The enhancement of the magnetic anisotropy is probably caused by a deformation of ground-state wave function from an almost isotropic multiorbital Kondo singlet state to an anisotropic electronic state.
+In a multiorbital system, the $c$-$f$ hybridization effect may activate a nontrivial degree of freedom, such as a higher-rank multipole, and unconventional quantum phenomena with various physical properties as discussed in heavy-fermion physics \cite{Martelli2019, Amorese2020, Shu2021, Khim2021, Hafner2022}.
+In this paper, we demonstrate a prominent feature, i.e., field-induced single-ion magnetic anisotropy, originating from the multiorbital Kondo effect on an Yb-based compound (Lu$_{1-x}$Yb$_x$)Rh$_2$Zn$_{20}$.
+The enhancement of the magnetic anisotropy is probably caused by the deformation of the ground-state wave function from an almost isotropic multiorbital Kondo singlet state to an anisotropic electronic state.